CodePartnersMD/MD301-guide/curriculum/04-RWD-RegEx/LAB.md

 ### Repository Set-up

-- Create a new repository on GitHub.
+- Create a new repository on GitHub named `portfolio`.
-- Add the lecture repository as an upstream with the command `git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`.
-Verify that it was added with the command `git remote -v`.
-- Sync your fork with the class repo with the command `git fetch upstream` followed by the command `git merge upstream/master`.
-You should now have access to the starter code in the course repo for today.
-- From the command line, copy or move the starter code into your repository and rename the folder.
+- From the command line, copy or move the contents of the starter code folder from the course repository into the root of your portfolio repository.
+- Add and commit this initial state of the code base to your master branch.
 - From this point on, work on semantically-named non-master branches.
 Remember to add, commit, and push regularly.

 ### Feature #1: Refactor the CSS